How to Reconfigure Your Greenhouse Benching for Retail + 5 Design Concepts

 5. Show It Off

-This last design concept will require the most amount of work and additional spend when transitioning your space, but it’s well worth the customization to make your retail environment pop!
+This last design concept will require the most amount of work and additional spending when transitioning your space, but it’s well worth the customization to make your retail environment pop!
 Using a modular benching system that offers retrofit options, such as the tilt-top displays in the example above, is an excellent way to improve the product visibility of flats.